jbossdemocentral/fuse-introlab/README.md

-# Red Hat Fuse 6.3 Workshop - Fuse Integration Service 2.0
+# Red Hat Agile API Integration Workshop - Microservices-based Managed API Integration

-This very simple lab will guide you to create your very first Fuse SpringBoot project running on OpenShift.
-There are 3 sections in the lab.
+This very simple lab will guide you to create your very first Fuse-based SpringBoot microservice project running on OpenShift.
+There are 4 sections in the labs.

 * Create a project that read from a database
 * Expose a restful API endpoint to access data in the database